openvocab/loomio-api-proposal/README.md

 ![](https://www.mulesoft.com/sites/default/files/integration-complexity_2.png)

 ####Central Hub

 Motivation:
+The central hub strategy is low cost and can consolidate a market leader's position.

+Market leaders often use the 'Central Hub' strategy to consolidate their position.
+Every app that connects and relies on the Hub's API has the incentive for the hub app to maintain a leading positon.
+These other apps also do their own marketing and promote the hub app by proxy.

-The central hub strategy is low cost and can consolidate a market leader's position.For example, you must have a Twitter account to use [Medium](http://medium.com/).
-Medium was founded by one of the Twitter cofounders who obviously has an incentive to promote Twitter to prospective Medium users.
+For example, [Medium](http://medium.com/) users must have a Twitter account.
+Medium was founded by one of the Twitter cofounders who clearly has an incentive to promote Twitter to prospective Medium users.

 Costs:
 Costs are much lower than the point-to-point strategy.
 The central app only needs to maintain an easy-to-use API with good documentation.
-Connecting apps bear the integration costs.
+Connecting apps bear integration costs.

-Power:
+Organisational analog:
-The central app controls most of the data in the network
+Feudalism.
+The central app provider controls most of the data in the network.
+Many apps rely on the central app for functionality.
+Others supplement.

+Disadvantages:
+The majority of web users experience comes via large providers like Google, Facebook, Twitter etc who have pursued a central hub strategy.
+These providers have control over much of the online data.
+This control entails the following political consequences:

+ 1. Most providers serve advertising or onsell user data to advertisers - online spaces

+ 2. Third parties may gain access all of the user data with a single entry point of the Providers' servers.

+ The situation presents an analogue to the offline spaces: when private interests control and surveil the spaces people meet and interact then these interests will often act to curtail freedoms of speech, protest and dissent.

+####Integration as a service

+Motivation: